JeredLinares/Topcoder-Solutions/README.md

-# Jered's TopCoder Challenges
+# Jered's Topcoder Challenges

+Here you will find solutions to a variety of Topcoder problems.
+This is not meant to be novel, but instead one of many possible solutions to these excellent puzzles.
+It should be clear, but to be overt, these were not my puzzles, but are published at regular intervals by http://topcoder.com as part of their competitive programming series.

-I'm looking for some credibility in the software space and figured this would be a fun way to gain some.
+for some credibility in the software space and figured this would be a fun way to gain some.
 I'll add write-ups if I find the time, but mostly this will be a directory of my solutions to the various SRM challenges.

 Table of Contents
 1. [Jered Linares](#Jered-Linares)